json-api/json-api/format/index.md

 resource with a *resource object* or `null` provided as the response document's primary data.

-> Note: `null` is only an appropriate response for fetching a to-one related resource URL to indicate the absence of a resource in the relationship.
+`null` is only an appropriate response when the requested URL is one that might correspond to a single resource, but doesn't currently.

+> Note: Consider, for example, a request to fetch a to-one related resource URL.
+This request wold respond with `null` when the relationship is empty (such that the URL is corresponding to no resources) but with the single related resource's resource object otherwise.

 For example, a `GET` request to an individual article could return: